beccadax/Characters/README.md

     str.characters[12] = "!"
     println(str)            // Hello, world!

-You can also just construct `Characters` objects like any other object, or by using a string literal.
+You can also just construct `Characters` instances like any other type, or by using a string literal anywhere Swift expects a `Characters` instance.

 Implementation
 -----------

 A `Characters` instance contains a `String` instance with the text, plus an array mapping `Int` indices to `String.Index`es.
-The index array is lazily computed, so it's stored in a separate object so it can be modified even if the `Characters` is constant.
-It also uses a dispatch queue to serialize access, ensuring the class is threadsafe (or at least as threadsafe as `String` is).
+This index cache is lazily computed, so it's stored in a separate object so it can be modified even if the `Characters` is constant.
+It also uses a dispatch queue to serialize access, ensuring `Characters` is threadsafe (or at least as threadsafe as `String` is).

+Though the cache should help, it's extremely likely that indexing a `Characters` will be slower than indexing a `String`.
+That's why `String` is designed the way it is.
+You're getting what you asked for when you use `Characters`.

 The framework also contains a `StringType` protocol which specifies the entire interface of `String` in an index-type-independent way.
 However, due to what seems to be a Swift compiler bug, I can't get `String` to conform to this protocol.
 Nevertheless, `Characters` and `String` do have identical interfaces except for the types of the indices and ranges.

-(Well, there's one other difference: `Characters` does not toll-free bridge to `NSString`.
-Sorry.)

 Author
 -----